 Kyle Peyton is a third year graduate student working on a PhD in Political Science and a MA in Statistics.
 His research focuses on how interactions among institutions, social norms and behavior explain political outcomes.
 He is especially interested in the design and analysis of experiments for social science research and organizes the ISPS Experiments Workshop.
 Before coming to Yale, Kyle worked on public policy research as a Research Fellow at the Melbourne Institute of Applied Economics and Social Research at the University of Melbourne.
 He has an undergraduate degree in economics from Loyola University Chicago and is a dual citizen of the United States and Australia.

 Christina Starmans studies adults' and children's reasoning about the self and personal identity.
-In the HCL, she is particularly interested in questions about how we view past and future versions of ourselves, and how our thoughts about future selves affect our planning and decision making for the future.
-In other work she is investigating adults' and children's intuitions about what kinds of properties the self might have, as well as how we reason about conflict within the self (the proverbial angel & devil on the shoulders), and the moral implications of attributing a self to an entity.
+In the HCL, she was particularly interested in questions about how we view past and future versions of ourselves, and how our thoughts about future selves affect our planning and decision making for the future.
+In other work she investigated adults' and children's intuitions about what kinds of properties the self might have, as well as how we reason about conflict within the self (the proverbial angel & devil on the shoulders), and the moral implications of attributing a self to an entity.
 She is now an Assistant Professor in the Department of Psychology at the University of Toronto.

 Jeremy Cone was a post-doc in HCL from 2013-2015.
 He is now an assistant professor of Psychology at Williams College.
 His research aims to build a broad, inter-disciplinary understanding of how non-conscious processes function and how and when they result in